DrNickRedfern/MovieBarcodeAnalyzeR/README.md

 # MovieBarcodeAnalyzeR

+Analyzing colour in motion pictures is a computationally intensive process.
+It is therefore necessary to reduce the number of data points to something manageable with the computational resources of a desktop computer or laptop.

+The workflow involved in analysing colour in the cinema involves two stages:

+* Sampling: selecting frames for inclusion in an analysis based on their timecode (every *n*-th frame or *n* frames per second) or their representativeness based on the segmentation of a film into coherent sequences.
+* Data reduction: the pixels in a frame are reduced to a single value or a small set of values that are usually based on either the average or dominant colour of the pixels, or the representativeness of a set of exemplar colours in a palette based on clustering methods.

+A movie barcode is a common method of sampling frames from a film and reducing the amount of pixel information of a frame to manageable level (usually) by averaging that is then arranged in an aesthetically pleasing way.
+Because the colours are directly derived from a film and a presented in the order in which they were sampled, a movie barcode contains both colour and temporal information about a film that we can extract and use in our analysis.

 **MovieBarcodeAnalyzeR** is a shiny app for extracting and visualizing colour data from movie barcodes.

 ![app_demo](/images/MBA_demo.png)

-Movie barcodes are a commonly used method of visualizing colour in motion pictures and contain a wealth of information that can be used for further analysis.
 The goal of **MovieBarcodeAnalyzeR** is to open up computational approaches to analyzing colour in the cinema to users with no experience of using the statistical programming language R. With this app you can upload your movie barcode, extract and download data, and produce a range of visualizations and summaries in just a few minutes with no coding required.

 ## Set up and use the app
 There are four things you will need in order to use **MovieBarcodeAnalyzeR**: R, Rstudio, a collection of R packages, and the code to initialise the app.
 All of the software and code required to run the app is freely available.